Hotel Dusk: Room 215 has Mila, who is the name of a girl staying at the hotel who shares her name with Bradley's dead little sister.

 Although a better example would be in Final Fantasy IV where you have the bard Edward Chris von Muir, who is the Prince of Damcyan.
 Later on you, recruit the ninja Edward Geraldine, who goes by the alias of Edge.
 Did we mention he's the prince of Eblan?
 And then later they are both kings in the sequel.
 Now, if only there was a character named Ed, we could have a Ed, Edge, and Edward party...
 Played straight in the Japanese versions where Edward is named Gilbert.

-Then there's Mike from the first Street Fighter and the boxer from Street Fighter II, whose original name was Mike Bison (officially abbreviated to M. Bison).
+Then there's Mike from Street Fighter I and the boxer from Street Fighter II, whose original name was Mike Bison (officially abbreviated to M. Bison) but became Balrog to avoid a lawsuit from Mike Tyson.
 Since they're both black boxers with roughly similar designs, this has led to speculation as to whether they're the same character or not.

 This is the case in the original Backyard Baseball and Backyard Soccer.
 After the pros first appear in the series, the trope is averted.